Maine Coons are enormous cats, which can leave many owners wondering what to feed their gentle giants, and when.

 Another wet food option for your Maine Coon kitten is the Blue Buffalo brand.

-Not only does this wet food contain real chicken, it also ensures that no corn, no wheat, nor soy have been included within these meals.
+Not only does this wet food contain real chicken, but it also ensures that no corn, no wheat, or soy is included in these meals.

 I particularly like that this wet food comes in a pate style of canned food, as the smooth texture is easy for kittens to eat.

-A lot of owners have a hard time deciding whether or not to give their kitten wet food.
+A lot of owners have a hard time deciding whether or not to give their kittens wet food.

 Here is a look at some of the potential benefits of wet food:

-Wet food is more aromatic and flavorful than dry food, and I am yet to meet a cat that preferred dry food over wet!
+Wet food is more aromatic and flavorful than dry food, and I have yet to meet a cat that prefers dry food over wet!